spack/spack/lib/spack/docs/build_systems/intelpackage.rst

    Spack would complain about ``mkl%intel@V`` being missing, because it only knows about ``mkl%X``.

-   To escape this trap, put the compiler stub declaration shown here into place, then use the pre-declared compiler spec to install the package as shown in the next step.
+   To escape this trap, put the compiler stub declaration shown here in place, then use that pre-declared compiler spec to install the actual package, as shown in the next step.
 This approach works because only the package's builtin binary installer will be used, not any of the compilers.